-Board Elections, Meetings, Minutes & Financials
+Board Elections, Meetings, Minutes, & Financials

-LAHA operates under the direction of an elected Board of Directors.
-The Board is made up of five (5) members, two (2) elected in odd and three (3) elected in even years as directed in the LAHA Bylaws.
-The Board of Directors meets in open meetings once per month in each of the twelve months.
-Typically, the meetings are the first week of each month at locations which are posted on the LAHA website with a virtual option when available.
-The meeting minutes will be posted on the website within a timely manner once they have been approved.
-Representatives from each age division are asked to attend these monthly meetings and report on age division activities to the Board
+LAHA operates under the direction of an elected Board of Directors composed of five members, two elected in odd and three elected in even years as directed in the LAHA Bylaws.
+The Board of Directors convenes in open meetings once per month in each of the 12 months.
+Typically, the meetings are held the first week of the month at locations posted on the LAHA website and will involve a virtual option when available.
+The meeting minutes will be posted on the website within a timely manner upon approval.
+Representatives from each age division are asked to attend monthly meetings and report team-related activities to the Board.

-As LAHA is a non-profit association, there is not a "business" income producing aspect to support operations.
-The financial well-being of LAHA is dependent on the fees paid by the players, donations of equipment, supplies, money, time, and occasionally team or association fundraising activities.
+As LAHA is a non-profit association, there is no "business" income to support operations.
+The financial well-being of LAHA is dependent on the fees paid by the players; donations of equipment, supplies, money, and time; and occasional team or association fundraising activities.
 Individual and corporate financial and material donations are tax deductible under LAHA's 501(c)(3) non-profit status.